It's a Fine Day: Critical reception

-Larry Flick from Billboard felt the "quirky dance act" has made a "near-perfect, radio-friendly ditty", noting that it's "empowered with a potent blend of, ethereal female vocals, a hypnotic hook, and an electro-hip beat."
-Andy Kastanas from The Charlotte Observer declared it as "a dance-pop tune with "rave" undertones and pretty female vocals that'll make your day better than fine."
+Larry Flick from Billboard magazine felt the "quirky dance act" has made a "near-perfect, radio-friendly ditty", noting that it's "empowered with a potent blend of, ethereal female vocals, a hypnotic hook, and an electro-hip beat."
+Andy Kastanas from The Charlotte Observer named it "a dance-pop tune with "rave" undertones and pretty female vocals that'll make your day better than fine."
 Marisa Fox from Entertainment Weekly described it as a "bubble-gummy dance track", adding that "this self-described ambient-techno group lives up to the genre’s esoteric side."
 Dave Sholin from Gavin Report replied on the circulating story around the group, "A likely story.
 In any case, it was a fortunate meeting that gave life to this hot track."
-Dave Simpson from Melody Maker complimented it as "a masterstroke in conception and execution", stating that "in five years' time, anyone searching for the sound and spirit of early '92 won't be far from "It's a Fine Day'"."
+Dave Simpson from Melody Maker complimented it as "a masterstroke in conception and execution", stating that "in five years' time, anyone searching for the sound and spirit of early '92 won't be far from 'It's a Fine Day'".

 Alan Jones from Music Week found that "it's the nearest thing yet to an ambient rave.
 Watch it chase Kylie and 2 Unlimited up the chart."
 Wendi Cermak from The Network Forty wrote, "Like nothing else out there, this track is simultaneously spacey and driving, bordering on the current Euro-rave movement."
 Danny Scott from Select remarked its "surreal ambient house sounds".
 Seamus Quinn from NME said, "Believe me when I tell you that this will be a monster hit.
 It's also a very odd record.
-It combines an element of Temper Temper's "It's All Outta Loving You" with deliciously dreamy female vocals and a thumping rhythm track."
+It combines an element of Temper Temper's 'It's All Outta Loving You' with deliciously dreamy female vocals and a thumping rhythm track."
 He concluded, "A winner."
-Another editor, Stephen Dalton, felt it's "the sound of spring arriving early.
+Another NME editor, Stephen Dalton, felt it's "the sound of spring arriving early.
 You'll love it."
-And Roger Morton declared it as "a seductive piece of lightweight house, which takes Crystal Waters style breezy beats and nursery school melodies, and showers them with blossom and balloons."
-Andy Beevers from the RM Dance Update called it "one of the year's most unusual hits."
-Mark Frith from Smash Hits gave it two out of five, but stated that it "has become something of a dance anthem."
+And Roger Morton named it "a seductive piece of lightweight house, which takes Crystal Waters style breezy beats and nursery school melodies, and showers them with blossom and balloons."
+Andy Beevers from the Record Mirror Dance Update named it "one of the year's most unusual hits."
+Mark Frith from Smash Hits was less enthustiastic, giving it two out of five, but stated that it "has become something of a dance anthem."